 carloscastilla - Fotolia

 Initially, small contact centers with fewer than 50 agents were the most prevalent cloud contact center users.
-Now, research showed contact centers with tens of thousands of agents in the cloud, and they are seeing great success with the move.
+However, research has shown that contact centers with tens of thousands of agents in cloud environments have great success after the move.
 Cloud providers are plentiful, including those with both on-premises and cloud options, such as Avaya, Cisco, Genesys and Nice inContact, and those that are pure cloud providers, such as 8x8, Five9 and RingCentral.

 Reasons for moving to the cloud

-The top triggers for businesses moving to cloud contact centers include the following:
+Before the pandemic, the top triggers for businesses moving to cloud contact centers included the following:

-- On-premises contact centers were at end of life and replacing them was cost-prohibitive.
+- On-premises contact centers reached their end of life, and replacing them was cost-prohibitive.

-- Global expansion was a top priority, but it would take too long to expand in the desired time frame with an on-premises solution.
+- Global expansion was a top priority but would take too long to expand in the desired time frame with an on-premises service.

-- New executives in the C-suite mandated applications and services move to cloud environments.
+- New executives in the C-suite mandated apps and services move to cloud environments.

-- Corporatewide shift from a capital cost structure to an operational spending structure.
+- There was a corporatewide shift from a capital cost structure to an operational spending structure.

-- Fluctuations in business require the ability to quickly scale up or down to meet customer needs.
+- Fluctuations in business required the ability to scale up or down to meet customer needs quickly.

 Benefits of cloud contact centers

-Once contact centers started operating in the cloud, most typically saw quick and measurable results, in terms of ratings, interaction options for customers and cost.
-Businesses also found their cloud contact centers prepared them better for advanced applications.
+Once contact centers started to operate in the cloud, most centers typically saw quick and measurable results in terms of ratings, interaction options for customers and cost.
+Organizations also found cloud contact centers prepared them better for advanced apps.

-Businesses with cloud contact centers also have more interaction channels, such as voice, email, text, mobile business chat and video, than on-premises contact centers -- on average, 6.31 channels vs. 4.71, respectively.
-These businesses said it's simply easier to add more channels with a cloud provider vs. implementing and testing new on-premises servers and supporting software.
+2. More interaction channels.
+Organizations with cloud contact centers also have more interaction channels, such as voice, email, text, mobile business chat and video, than on-premises contact centers -- on average, 6.31 channels vs. 4.71, respectively.
+These organizations said it's easier to add more channels with a cloud provider versus implementing and testing new, on-premises servers and supporting software.

-This matters because end customers rate the companies with which they do business higher when they have more options for interaction.
-Ratings improve by 63% for companies with eight or more channels, compared to those with less than four.
+This point matters because customers rate the companies with which they do business higher when they have more options for interaction.
+Ratings improve by 63% for companies with eight or more channels, compared to those with fewer than four.

-Another big benefit of cloud contact centers is that their operational costs are less than that of on-premises software.
+3. Lower operational costs.
+Another benefit of cloud contact centers is their lower operational costs than those of on-premises software.
 The cost breakdown is as follows: